|

 Elsewhere he wrote:

 Madness and murder were competing with each other as Dada was born of primeval sources in Zurich in 1916.
-The people who were
+The people who

-impotence.
+pitiful impotence.
 Dada abhorred resignation.

 Arp’s role in Zurich Dada is characterised rather precisely by the fact that he painted, glued, and wrote "with all